Athe-kunal/Reinforcement-learning-trading-agent-using-Google-trends-data/README.md

 ```
 python3 train_tune.py
 ```
 If you want to change the ticker symbol and name for trends data, you can do it from the train_tune.py file by uncommenting the required timeframe and ticker symbol.
+Also, here is the link to my [report](https://docs.google.com/document/d/12Xhjfg7Y4EkSi8o1D6ilvjdvQuKFaxEg9WyZYnFXfes/edit?usp=sharing)